 What is Accelerated Depreciation?

-Accelerated depreciation is a depreciation method in which an asset loses book value at a faster (accelerated) rate than it would using traditional depreciation methods such as the straight-line method.
+Accelerated depreciation is a depreciation method in which a capital asset reduces its book value at a faster (accelerated) rate than it would using traditional depreciation methods such as the straight-line method.
 Therefore, under accelerated depreciation, an asset faces greater deductions in its value in the earlier years than in the later years.
 Accelerated depreciation is often used as a tax-reduction strategy.

 Popular Accelerated Depreciation Methods